Feefo logo

 Navigation

-How to Increase Repeat Bookings with a Customer Loyalty Program
+How to Increase Your Holiday Cottage Repeat Bookings

 Reading Time: 7 minutes

-Of course, your new bookings might still thrive, but at a cost.
-Businesses spend a small fortune to attract new customers, whilst neglecting their past customers.
-On average it costs seven times more to attract new customers rather than retaining existing ones.
+Holiday letting businesses are often guilty of spending a small fortune to attract new customers, whilst neglecting their past customers.
+On average, it costs 5-10 times more to acquire a new customer than to retain an existing one.

-Encouraging guests to return, as opposed to acquiring new ones, not only reduces your customer acquisition costs but also reduces your workload.
+Encouraging guests to return, rather than acquiring new ones, not only reduces your customer acquisition costs but also your workload.
+Loyal customers also provide invaluable word-of-mouth recommendations and reviews that help grow your holiday cottage business.

 Here are some tips on how to implement a loyalty program that encourages guests to return.

 Loyalty programs make guests feel part of something exclusive.
 By signing up, they have access to lucrative benefits that others don’t.
 A loyalty scheme makes guests feel special and a valued customer.
-In turn, this will encourage them to rebook your property.
+In turn, this encourages them to rebook your property.

-It’s a great marketing tool that gives you a competitive advantage and ultimately shows you are eager to reward loyal guests.
+It’s a great marketing tool that gives you a competitive advantage and ultimately shows you are eager to reward loyal guests and value their custom.

-Plus, past guests ask fewer questions as they’ve already been to the property, saving time which equates to more productivity.
+Past guests also ask fewer questions as they’ve already been to the property, saving time, which equates to more productivity.

-People are creatures of habit.
-But you’ve got to give guests a reason for wanting to return.
+People are creatures of habit and often return to the same place, but you’ve got to give guests a reason for wanting to return.
 In a sense, you’ve got to give them such an amazing experience that they wouldn’t consider going elsewhere.

 You can also give guests useful branded gifts, a souvenir (so they will remember their stay with you) such as a keyring torch, mug or cuddly teddy.